jmcarp/ebike-library-cville/content/_index.md

-# What is this?

-E-bikes can be a great alternative to driving, but they can also be a significant financial investment.
-We're loaning out e-bikes for up to a week so that community members can try commuting to work and running errands, and decide whether an e-bike is right for them.
+# Why e-bikes?

+E-bikes are much like standard bicycles, but use an electric pedal assist system to power the bike as you pedal.
+E-bikes can be a great alternative to driving for short trips, and you don't have to worry about paying for gas or parking.
+And they're family-friendly: cargo e-bikes can carry a week's worth of groceries or a few kids.

+The Charlottesville E-bike Lending Library loans out e-bikes for up to a week so that you can get real-life experience on an e-bike and decide whether e-bikes are right for you.
+You can test out your commute to work or school, compare different routes, and even take a friend or kid along for a ride—although kids love e-bikes and might not be willing to give them up!

+# How much does it cost?

-This is a lending library and not a rental service, so there's no charge for borrowing the e-bikes.
+Nothing!
+This is a lending library and not a rental service, so there's no charge for borrowing our e-bikes.
 But if you'd like to make a small donation to help with maintenance or add mores e-bikes to the library, we'd appreciate it!
-We also use referrals to fund the library.
-If you buy an e-bike from [Rad Power Bikes](https://www.radpowerbikes.com/), you can use our [referral code](http://rwrd.io/mt2dtbd?c) to save $50, and Rad will give us a $50 credit.

-# What even is an e-bike?
-Why would I want one?

-An e-bike is basically a standard bicycle with an electric motor.
-The motor engages as you pedal, and you can adjust the level of pedal assist to get more or less help from the e-bike.
-Some e-bikes, including our loaner, also have a throttle that you can use to activate the motor without pedaling.

-Using an e-bike instead of a car can save you money: even high-end e-bikes are much cheaper than a car, and you won’t have to pay for gas or parking.
-Commuting with an e-bike instead of a car is also a great way to reduce your carbon footprint.
-Plus, it's fun!
+We also have referral codes for some popular ebike makers.
+If you buy one of those ebikes and use our code, we'll either send you any discount we receive, or pass it on to another local ebike buyer—your choice.

+* Aventon (you save 5%, we get a $50 coupon): https://prz.io/XgyBjx4tK
+* Rad Power Bikes (you save $50, we get a $50 coupon): http://rwrd.io/mt2dtbd?c
+* Ride1Up (we get 5%): https://ride1up.com/?wpam_id=1079

 # How do I sign up?